mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 	})
 ```

-To deferentiate interface methods from other AST nodes, we can do the following:
+To differentiate interface methods from other AST nodes, we can do the following:

 ```go
 	ast.Inspect(f, func(n ast.Node) bool {